Skip to main content

 }

 A tensor is a multidimensional array.
-You can think of it as a container that holds a numeric version of our sentences.
+Think of it as a container holding a numeric version of our sentences.

 const pairs = [